lee2sman/nosebook/_posts/2021-09-23-computer-systems-social-networks.md

 cowsay
 figlet
 and many more.
-Message your admin ~lettuce with requests for other software.
+Message your admin ~lee with requests for other software.
 ```

 All of my students were asked for their preferred username.